Let yourself be amazed by the most funny and exciting celebrations ever: discover everything about the Carnival in Italy.

 - Pulcinella and Tartaglia

-Pulcinella is the Neapolitan mask, probably among the oldest carnival masks in Italy.
-He is generally represented as a servant, listless, always looking for tricks not to work and to earn money.
-Nevertheless, he is naive and good-natured, no matter how hard he tries, he always gets into trouble, but fortunately and with a bit of flair he always manages to get away with it.
-Less well-known as a Neapolitan carnival mask, however, is Tartaglia.
-His character is stuttering and clumsy, representing the lawyer, truncated and humanly poor in content.
+Pulcinella is the famous Neapolitan mask, probably one of the oldest in Italian Carnival history.
+He is generally depicted as a lazy servant, always looking for tricks to avoid working and make money.
+Despite this, he is naïve and good-natured.
+No matter how hard he tries, he always ends up in trouble, but with a bit of ingenuity, he always finds a way out.

 - Farinella and Beppe Nappa